toinek/robotic_ultrasound_thesis/README.md

 ./waf configure
 ./waf
 sudo ./waf install
-iiwa_ros:

-bash
-Kopiëren
-Bewerken
-cd ~/catkin_ws/src
-git clone https://github.com/epfl-lasa/iiwa_ros.git
-realsense-ros:

-bash
-Kopiëren
-Bewerken
-cd ~/catkin_ws/src
-git clone git@github.com:IntelRealSense/realsense-ros.git
-Build the workspace:

-bash
-Kopiëren
-Bewerken
-cd ~/catkin_ws
+Important: Do not run export CXXFLAGS="-march=native -faligned-new", as the SIMD patch disables -march=native to prevent segmentation faults.

+Install iiwa_ros DependenciesInstall the dependencies for the iiwa_ros package, excluding the kuka-fri repository (already installed).
+Clone the iiwa_ros repository: cd src git clone https://github.com/epfl-lasa/iiwa_ros.git

+Install Impedance ControllerClone the impedance control repository and checkout the spline_trajectory branch, which removes the need for a specific end-effector: git clone git@gitlab.tudelft.nl:nickymol/iiwa_impedance_control.git cd iiwa_impedance_control git checkout spline_trajectory

+Clone the Thesis RepositoryClone the main thesis project repository: git clone git@github.com:toinek/robotic_ultrasound_thesis.git

+Build the WorkspaceNavigate to the root of the catkin workspace and build: cd <WORKSPACE_NAME>
 catkin_make

+Source the WorkspaceSource the workspace to make the packages available: source devel/setup.bash

 Usage
-Source the workspace:

-bash
-Kopiëren
-Bewerken
-source devel/setup.bash
-Launch the desired ROS nodes:

-For example, to launch the vision processing node:

-bash
-Kopiëren
-Bewerken
-roslaunch robotic_ultrasound_vision vision_node.launch
-Replace vision_node.launch with the appropriate launch file for other functionalities.

-External Dependencies
-This project relies on several external repositories:

-RealSense SDK 2.0: For depth sensing and camera integration.

-KUKA FRI: For communication with the KUKA robot.

-iiwa_ros: For interfacing with the KUKA iiwa robot.

-realsense-ros: For RealSense camera integration in ROS.
+Ensure the RealSense camera is connected and properly configured.
+Run the necessary ROS nodes from the iiwa_ros and robotic_ultrasound_thesis packages.
+Use the impedance controller for tasks requiring compliant motion, leveraging the spline_trajectory branch for trajectory planning.
+Refer to the robotic_ultrasound_thesis repository for specific scripts and configurations tailored to ultrasound tasks.

+Notes

+The spline_trajectory branch in iiwa_impedance_control is specifically modified to eliminate the dependency on a particular end-effector, making it more flexible for various setups.
+If you encounter segmentation faults, double-check that -march=native is not enabled in any build configurations.
-Please refer to the respective repositories for detailed installation and setup instructions.
+For detailed documentation on the KUKA robot or impedance control, refer to the respective repositories (kuka_fri, iiwa_ros, iiwa_impedance_control).

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Acknowledgments

+KUKA FRI Repository
+iiwa_ros Package
+Impedance Control Repository
+Intel RealSense SDK Team